While growing up, Elizabeth used to played baseball and ride horses.

 Elizabeth created and patented a professional board game called "Unveiled," a risqué novelty game to evoke the ideal bachelorette party.
 Available online and in-stores now.

-She is a registered life-long Democrat.
+Elizabeth is a registered life-long Democrat.

 List Rankings & Appearances: